Home / Dictionary / Poisson distribution

 Clarifications based on expert sources

-Advanced topics in poisson distribution
+Advanced topics in Poisson distribution

-Extensions and generalisations
+Extensions and generalizations

 In more complicated scenarios, we have the compound Poisson distribution.
 Here, the number of events follows a Poisson distribution, but each follows a different distribution.
 Another extension is the non-homogeneous Poisson process, where the rate parameter λ varies over time.

-Related distributions include the negative binomial distribution, which generalises the Poisson distribution to account for over-dispersion, where the variance exceeds the mean.
+Related distributions include the negative binomial distribution, which generalizes the Poisson distribution to account for over-dispersion, where the variance exceeds the mean.
 Understanding these related distributions helps in selecting the appropriate model for complex scenarios.

 Practical exercises and examples